HeyFang/parkEz/README.md

 # Hello, Parkez is online parking reservation website templete...(incomplete)

+site doesnt have any configured db for recording selected spots into db...

+i am completely new to backend programming, n somehow tricked my teacher into believing this site works :P but now i do want to complete it. :)
 You guys can help me complete it, all you need to know are basics of front end, php and mysql.

 # Running it locally.
 1. you will need to install XAMPP server: https://www.apachefriends.org/